spe-uob/2021-PlanningInspectorate/readme.md

 ```
 mvn clean package -DskipTests=True
 ```
 5. You now need to get this Jar file onto the EC2 instance.
-There are several ways to do this including ftp but we reccommend connecting via [WinSCP](https://winscp.net/eng/index.php) and using the .pem access key provided by amazon
+There are several ways to do this including ftp but we reccommend connecting via [WinSCP](https://winscp.net/eng/index.php) and using the .pem access key provided by amazon (if not using windows, there are various other ways and tutorials on how to copy the jar to AWS )
 6. Next we need to setup the EC2 instance by pasting the following commands
 ```
 sudo tee /etc/yum.repos.d/pgdg.repo<<EOF